deep-foundation/object-to-links-async-converter/README.md

 ## Must I use `Root` type

-It is not required to use `Root` type but it is recommended to use it because this type is added to the tree.
-If you want to use your own type you should add it to tree of this package by using `TreeIncludeNode`
+It is not required to use `Root` type but it is recommended to use it because this type is added to the tree
+If you want to use your own type you should add it to tree of this package by creating `TreeIncludeNode` from tree of this package to your type

 ## Must `ParseIt.from` and `ParseIt.to` be equal?